DevNimesh75/flutter_ui_toolbox/README.md

 ),
 ```

-## ⭐⭐⭐ If you like the package, a star to the repo will mean a lot.
+## ⭐⭐⭐ If you like the package, a star to this repo will means a lot.

 ## You can also contribute by adding new widgets or helpful methods.